 Key Aspects of Computer Vision

-1. Image Recognition: This is the most common application, where the system identifies a specific object, person, or action in an image.
+1. Image Recognition: It is the most common application, in which the system identifies a specific object, person, or action in an image.

 3. Image Segmentation: This process partitions an image into multiple segments to simplify or change the representation of an image into something more meaningful and easier to analyze.
 It is commonly used in medical imaging.